anniekatz/find-the-fire/README.md

 Trying out Vite
 ## TO DO
 - Fix it
+- PokeAPI
-- PokeAPI?
+- Card component
-- Pokestewdio site
+- pokestewdio